publishkit/vault/plugins/community/ga.md

 ---
 # ga

-> This plugin adds google analytics tracker.
+> This plugin adds google analytics tracker to your site.

 ## use